-Child Custody -Barr Law Firm, PLLC – Tucson Divorce & Child Custody Lawyers
+Child Custody -AZ Family Law Team, PLLC – Tucson Divorce & Child Custody Lawyers

 Because many parents are unlikely to agree on custody matters outside of the courtroom, it is crucial to have an assertive and skilled Tucson Custody Lawyer advocating on your behalf to ensure your child will be placed in the safest environment possible.
-Custody matters don’t always end up how you want them to, however, with the help of Barr Law Firm, PLLC, you will have a greater chance of ensuring you will maintain close contact with your child.
+Custody matters don’t always end up how you want them to, however, with the help of AZ Family Law Team, PLLC, you will have a greater chance of ensuring you will maintain close contact with your child.

 Arizona Custody Laws – What You Should Know

 The Arizona legislature removed the word “custody” from the language of the Arizona statute regarding custody matters.
 The statute refers to a parent’s legal decision-making power over the child, and not which parent has “custody” of the child.
 Parents who have physical custody of their child will have legal decision-making power for the child, while the other parent involved may only have visitation rights.
 There are also situations where both parents share legal decision-making power but where the child primarily lives with one parent, and visits the other parent.
 Legal decision-making power includes, but is not limited to, the ability to determine which school the child is to attend, religious preferences for the child, and making decisions regarding medical treatment.

 Resolving Custody Matters in Arizona

 When evaluating which custody arrangement will be in the best interest of any children involved, a court will evaluate factors including, but not necessarily limited to, the following:

 - Each parent’s financial situation, and whether or not one or both parents is unemployed;